PLATOONProject/PLATOONPipeline/README.md

 metadata about the result verification is included in the key '\_\_meta\_\_'.
 The current version returns all results as verified as can be seen in the key 'is_verified' of the metadata.

-When sending a SPARQL 1.1 query with the SERVICE clause, use the following call:
+When sending a SPARQL 1.1 query with the SERVICE clause add the sparql1_1 parameter as in the following example call:
 ```bash
 curl -X POST -d "query=SELECT ?s WHERE { SERVICE <https://dbpedia.org/sparql> { ?s a <http://dbpedia.org/ontology/Scientist> }} LIMIT 10" -d "sparql1_1=True" localhost:5000/sparql
 ```